 Well, there are a few factors at play here.

-Secondly, some cats might have been bred for characteristics – such as a less muscular physique or a particular type of coat – which makes them somehow less suited to life in the water.
+Secondly, some cats might have been bred for characteristics that make them somehow less suited to life in the water.

-Finally – and we all know how this one feels – if a cat never has never had to go in water, they can simply lose their confidence.
+Finally if a cat never has never had to go in water, they can simply lose their confidence.

 If your cat lives indoors, they probably haven’t encountered much water.

-Even if you have an outdoor cat, and a pool in your yard (and by the way you are living my dream), you probably kept them indoors for the first few months of their life.
+Even if you have an outdoor cat you probably kept them indoors for the first few months of their life.